truemail-rb/truemail-rb.github.io/docs/truemail-gem/validations-layers.md

 # Validation's layers

+Truemail is a multi-layered email validator/verifier with configurable behavior for specified domain names.
+So you can validate only what you need.

 ## Whitelist/Blacklist check

 Whitelist/Blacklist check is zero validation level.
 You can define white and black list domains.
 It means that validation of email which contains whitelisted domain always will return `true`, and for blacklisted domain will return `false`.